cocafe/physmem/readme.md

 ### ⚠ Warning ⚠

 - Reading or writing some locations of physical memory can cause data corruption, crash, or any unexpected behaviors.
-- If `asmmap64` driver is not removed from system, calling its ioctl may not require promoted privileges to read/write arbitrary memory location.
-Use with cautions!
+- If `asmmap64/inpoutx64` driver is not removed from system, calling its APIs does **NOT** require promoted privileges to read/write arbitrary memory location. **Use with cautions!!!**
+  - Uninstall driver from runtime after RW memory is highly recommended
 - Beware for endianness.